Put on your thinking cap. Here’s a multiple-choice question for you . . .

 Okay, you see where we are heading with this.

 In fairness, there are valid reasons to pay a tutoring company to boost your scores.
 The problem is that a lot of students who are thinking about the SAT for the first time call a tutoring company before they even crack open a prep book or consider how they can improve their scores on their own.

 That’s throwing money away, because it makes more sense to evaluate your current skills to see where you need improvement.
-You can then call a tutoring company, if you need one, and ask questions like an informed consumer, not a helpless neophyte.
+You can then call a tutoring company, if you need one, and ask questions like an informed consumer who knows what they want and need.
 Here are some steps to follow.

-First take a free SAT test online to see where your weaknesses lie . . .
+Take a free SAT test online to see where you need improvement

-The College Board is currently offering a free SAT online.
+The College Board is offers a free SAT online.
 So take a few practice SAT tests to see where your strengths and weaknesses lie.

 Utilize the free study tools that are available on The College Board website.
 You can sign up there to receive a free SAT Question of the Day.
 Or you can answer free SAT practice questions on the site or take full-length tests to build your chops.

-Sign up for Mindfish.com.
 It’s a terrific and innovative company that offers online SAT training.
 Mindfish Free, which costs nothing, is a darn good SAT prep program.
-Or for a little more money - $29.96/month – you can get extra services, like live online instruction with tutors.
+Or for a little more money – you can get extra services, like live online instruction with tutors.
 Compare that to the $100 an hour or more that most SAT tutors charge.